philz/avro/README.txt

 USING ECLIPSE

-To use Eclipse, use the "ant eclipse" target to trigger generating a .classpath file, and also trigger compilation (to pull in the maven dependencies, etc.)
+To use Eclipse, use the "ant eclipse" target to trigger the generation of an Eclipse project.
+This project is automatically created by the ant-eclipse tool (see http://ant-eclipse.sourceforge.net/).
-You must also make sure that your avro checkout directory is "avro".
-You should then be able to create an Eclipse project pointed to your checkout, and run the unit tests from Eclipse's runner.
+Note that to build completely, you still have to use "ant", because the Eclipse project depends on some generated code.

-Note that the "Eclipse Builder" is configured to compile twice: once with Eclipse's built-in compiler, and another time with ant.
-Eclipse is happier this way, though the classpath is configured to ignore Eclipse's compilation.
+You should be able to run all the java tests in Eclipse, except for the InteropTest.
+There is a launcher in .eclipse_launchers, that should work if your checkout directory is "avro".